KunoiSayami/github-webhook-notification.rs/README.md

 - `send_to`

   is the default set of the group/channel/pm(s) you want to send your message to.

+  You just need to fill the "chat_id" of these chats in the bracket.

   It's OK to leave it blank, but in this case you must specify the `send_to` per repository.

   You need to fill the "chat_id" of these chats in the bracket.

   As for the acquisition of "chat_id", you can search Google.